 Click on the WORKS button above to find links to some of these pieces, most of which are free to access.

-The motivation to begin writing in earnest arose from two things: the encouragement and support of my wife, Camille, and an illness that left me housebound and tethered to an oxygen tank 24/7.
+The motivation to begin writing in earnest arose from two things: the support of my wife, Camille, and an illness that left me housebound.

 In 2010, the emphysema that ran in my family finally caught up to me, and my world began to shrink.
 Soon I found myself tethered to an oxygen tank 24/7 and unable to do any but the most mundane physical tasks.